 |The table below shows the stability of mixed Pioneer® brand inoculants

 (i.e when water has been added to the bottle)

 |All products expect 11C33 and 11CFT||11C33 and 11CFT|

 Defrost at room temperature or in tepid water.
 DO NOT DEFROST IN THE MICROWAVE.

 Appli-Pro® is a revolutionary advanced inoculant application system designed and calibrated especially for Pioneer® brand inoculants.
 Appli-Pro® is an accurate application system that uses less water than conventional spray systems.
 Pioneer® brand inoculants for the Appli-Pro® system are available in bottles that treat either 50 or 250 wet tonnes of forage.
-For more information on the Appli-Pro® silage inoculant application system contact our Pioneer Advice Line toll-free on 0800 PIONEER (0800 746 633).
+For more information on the Appli-Pro® silage inoculant application system contact Pioneer toll-free on 0800 PIONEER (0800 746 633).